adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[004][Parallelism for free].md

 }
 ```

 Another option is the std::ranges namespace introduced in C++20.
-That is a topic worthy of its own post but one thing it allows for is more concise function calls.
+That is a topic worthy of its own post, but one thing it allows for is more concise function calls.

 ```cpp
 // https://en.cppreference.com/w/cpp/algorithm/ranges/sort